shariq1989/cookbook/content/recipe/pasole.md

 #### Can I freeze Pozole?

-Yes, first allow the dish to cool completely and then add it to a freezer-safe container.
+Yes, first allow the dish to cool completely and then add it to a freezer-safe bag or container.
 Pozole Rojo can freeze for up to 3 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
 To serve, warm the soup on a stovetop, prepare your toppings, and enjoy!

 ### INSTRUCTIONS: STEP-BY-STEP